CaroNet-Systems-LLC/screenshot-basic/README.md

 WebGL/OpenGL ES calls as used by the `application/x-cfx-game-view` plugin (see the code in [citizenfx/fivem](https://github.com/citizenfx/fivem/blob/b0a7cda1007dc53d2ba0f638c035c0a5d1402796/data/client/bin/d3d_rendering.cc#L248)), and wraps these calls using Three.js to 'simplify' WebGL initialization and copying to a buffer from asynchronous NUI.

+This Fork is Dedicated to adding functionality necessary for the Operation of CaroNet Systems Products, but can also be used by other resources openly.
+Open a feature request if one is ever wanted.
+Thank you! - Hogan (.gg/caronetsystems)

 ## Usage

 1. Make sure your [cfx-server-data](https://github.com/citizenfx/cfx-server-data) is updated as of 2019-01-15 or later.
 You can easily